 Nikita Khrushchev – Soviet leader

-Nikita Khrushchev was first secretary of the Communist Party and leader of the USSR during the first decade after Stalin’s death between 1953 and 1964.
+You know, Khrushchev was first secretary of the Communist Party and leader of the USSR during the first decade after Stalin’s death between 1953and 1964.
 He abolished the most ruthless aspects of the political system and tried with limited success to catch up with and overtake the U.S. economy.
 He was one of the most important figures of the Cold War.
-During his ten years in power, Nikita Khrushchev never stopped surprising the world with his vigor and stamina.
+During his ten years in power, Khrushchev never stopped surprising the world with his vigor and stamina.
 He could work 14 to 16 hours a day, never needing a break.
-He allowed himself to relax only during his energetic hunting sessions.
+To tell the truth, he allowed himself to relax only during his energetic hunting sessions.

 When Stalin died in March 1953, Khrushchev battled with Georgy Malenkov, Lavrenty Beria, and Nikolai Bulganin for the leadership.
 By early 1955 he had emerged as the clear leader of the Soviet Union.

 The years of Khrushchev’s rule were marked by serious breakthroughs and failures in the economy of the Soviet Union.
 The loudest of them was the “corn epic” – the Soviet leader decided to make the “queen of fields” the main cereal of the USSR, ordering the cultivation of corn everywhere, even in Siberia.

 His reforms are characterized by the elimination of the catastrophic consequences of the Stalinist repressions of the 1930s, the release of thousands of political prisoners, the emergence of partial freedom of speech, openness to the Western world and the introduction of relative democratization into the public and political life of the country.

 However, Khrushchev’s economic policy was not just a failure, but a catastrophic one for the Union.
 The ambitious leader of the USSR decided to surpass America and increase the country’s economic several times, which led to an unforeseen collapse in agriculture and famine.